YaoChengLab/StomaVision/README.md

 ### Folder Structure

 The dataset must be prepared in a specific way.
-The training script will first fetch images using the path defined in the `{custom_dataset}.yaml` stored under `/data`.
+The training script will first fetch images using the path defined in the `{custom_dataset}.yaml` stored under `data`.
 The script finds the corresponding labels replace train:

 - images: `{dataset_dir}/{dataset_name}/images/train/{images}`
 - labels: `{dataset_dir}/{dataset_name}/labels/train/{images}`